 It was connected to the pyramid via a long causeway which was often roofed.
 While today scholars call these Valley Temples, their exact purpose remains unclear.
 Perhaps they were used for some kind of purification rituals for visitors entering the sacred precinct.

 KHAFRE’S VALLEY TEMPLE: The Valley Temple of Khafre is totally unique in that it hardly features any of the architectural elements covered down below.
 Not only does Khafre’s Valley Temple lack any sort of inscriptions, but it was entirely made of huge monolithic stones.

 While many later Egyptian temples were certainly monumental in size, later builders would never try building with such massive stones again.

 The early Mortuary Temples were built just outside of pyramids.
 They functioned as a place for the living to place offerings to help sustain the ka of the deceased king.
 Once mummified, the spiritual goal of an Egyptian was to unite his ka (animating life force) with his ba (individual soul) to become resurrected and unified with the gods (learn more here).

 Mortuary Temples, therefore, were closely associated with Egyptian tombs and funerary rites.

 BASALT FLOORING: Basalt was commonly used in the flooring of Old Kingdom Mortuary Temples.
 While we don’t know for sure, it likely had some symbolic meaning behind it.

 As an igneous rock, basalt was commonly used to represent the fiery aspects of nature.
-In any case, the basalt flooring tradition seems to have ended after the 5th Dynasty.
+For whatever reason, the basalt flooring tradition seems to have ended after the 5th Dynasty.